DevExpress/devextreme-documentation/concepts/05 Widgets/Form/01 Getting Started with Form/40 Organize the Form Items/20 In Groups.md

-You can divide form items in groups.
-To do this, declare items with the 'group" [itemType](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/GroupItem/#itemType) in the [items[]](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#items) array.
+To divide items into groups, declare items with the "group" [itemType](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/GroupItem/#itemType) in the [items[]](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#items) array.
 A group can contain [simple items](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/), other groups, [tabs](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/TabbedItem/tabs/) or [empty items](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/EmptyItem/).
+To put an item into a group, declare this item inside the group as shown in the example below.
 You can configure each group's layout separately.

-If you use modular approaches and have more than one item type in a Form, declare the simple items as in the example below.

-The folowing code shows two groups in a Form with two columns.
-Each group occupies a separate column, and the `Personal Information` group has two columns inside it:
+The following code shows two groups in a Form with two columns.
+Each group occupies a separate column:

 ---
 ##### jQuery